ElmoNeedsArson/M12_Entire_Structure/README.md

    - Copy `.env.example` to `.env` in both `Backend Api/` and `Middle Api/`.
    - Add your OpenAI API key and any required tokens/domains.

+4. **Alternatively:**
+   - Use docker containers with the package-lock.json files
+   - Start the containers with the correct ports
+   - Adapt the internal code to access the correct urls or ports
 ---

 ## Usage